MCM Comic Con London: Eagle Awards for Comics

 The Eagle Awards were founded in 1977 and were the longest-running fan-voted awards for the comic industry.
 They were held at the MCM London Comic Con each May from 2010 until 2012, after which they were renamed the MCM Award in 2013.
 In the following year, 2014, the Eagle Award was presented under its new name – first The Stan Lee Eagle Award and then the True Believer Comic Awards – at the London Film and Comic Con.
 They have not been awarded since.

 VidfestUK

 VidfestUK is an area of the expo dedicated to online visual media, such as animations, vlogs and various web series.
 Notable guests include YouTube partners such as TomSka and MrWeebl.

-MyM magazine

-Now defunct MyM magazine does not have a presence at the event.